sichida/angularjs-typescript-memory-kata/README.md

 ### [2.
 Let's create your first entity](#lets-create-your-first-entity)

-During all your developments, I suggest you to run the task `npm test`in background.
+During all your developments, I suggest you to run the task `npm test` in background.
 As we are using AngularJs for our kata, I provide AngularJs specific declarations.
 You can focus on Typescript but if you meet difficulties feel free to create an [issue](https://github.com/sichida/angularjs-typescript-memory-kata/issues/new).
+We provide a set of cards with image data to avoid you the painfulness of searching images among the net (in the file `src/features/card/card.service.ts`).
+All cards are initialized using _Card_ component.

 First of all, we need a card component.
 To do so, you need to implement tests located in `src/features/card/card.spec.ts` and then make tests pass by implementing _Card_ entity